codepb/jquery-template/readme.md

 - "attribute" (required) - The attribute to bind to.
 This can be any attribute accepted by the jQuery.attr() method or one of the following: "content" - same as data-content, binds the innerHTML, "contentAppend" - same as data-append, appends the value, "contentPrepend" - same as data-prepend, prepends the value, "options" - same as data-options, but provides greater control.
 The value attribute for this is an object with a value property and a content property, and this will bind the value of the option to the value property, and the innerText of the option to the content property.
 - "formatter" (optional) - provides the formatter to apply to the specific binding.
 Multiple different attributes can use different formatters using this syntax.
 - "formatOptions" (optional) - the options to pass to the formatter applied.
+- "bindingOptions" (optional) - Overrides global binding options passed as function parameters for this binding.
+For details check the options section below.

 An example of using the "data-template-bind" attribute would be the following: